Where to live at university: The complete guide

 It's a good idea to try living in a student house for at least one year of university (if your budget allows), as it will help you prepare for graduate life.

-Plus, living in a house is usually a lot quieter than halls, as you'll be living with a handful of students rather than a block of 50+, which should make it easier to study at home.
+Plus, living in a house is usually a lot quieter than halls, as you'll be living with a handful of students rather than a block of 50+.
+It should make it easier to study at home.

 Here's some top advice from one Save the Student reader, Sam: